Amish in Iowa: 2024 Guide (20+ Communities)

 Amana people practiced communal living, with property held in common and individuals assigned tasks which they performed for the community.
 Amana people ate in common and also maintained a degree of plain dress.

-A number of villages were founded by the Amana people which bear names such as Amana, West Amana, and High Amana.
+A number of villages were founded by the Amana people, bearing names such as Amana, West Amana, and High Amana.
 These villages are only a short drive from the Amish settlement at Kalona, a likely reason (along with the similar-sounding name and German heritage) for confusion between the two groups.

 Due to the desire on the part of some members for greater economic and social liberties, the Amana colonies decided to cease the practice of communal property in 1932.
 Property and business interests were entrusted to a joint-stock company which would manage the business interests of the community.

-Today Amana people continue church life but without communal living or other cultural markers which distinguished this society in America for nearly 90 years.
+Today, Amana people continue church life, but without communal living, or other cultural markers which distinguished this society in America for nearly 90 years.

-Iowa Amish settlements which no longer exist
+Historical Iowa Amish settlements

-Iowa was once home to a number of Amish settlements founded in the mid-1800s, but which have ceased to exist.
 All of these communities were located in the southeastern region of the state.
 In most cases, these settlements lost their Amish identity when congregants adopted more progressive practices and beliefs.

 Many of the Amish settlers founded homes on land known as the “Half-Breed Tract”, a reservation claimed by “half-breed Indians”.
 Eventually Amish moved away because of problems acquiring clear title for their properties.
-Luthy notes that in this community were Amish with names no longer seen today, such as Klopfenstein, Roth, Bechler, and Goldsmith (Amish in America: Settlements that Failed 1840-1960, David Luthy pp. 115-116).

 Iowa, a state with a long history of Amish settlement